 Nursing Registration

-If you are applying for nursing registrations complete the TELG-40 form on the Australian Health Practitioner Regulation Agency (AHPRA) website, rather than sourcing school admission information.
+Applying for nursing registrations complete the TELG-40 form on the Australian Health Practitioner Regulation Agency (external site) (AHPRA) website, rather than sourcing school admission information.

 Use a Keyword Search for the name of the school and "AND school".
 For example, to find records of Port Augusta primary or high schools type: Augusta AND school